Graduate Student

 Curriculum Vitae

-My work has examined the role of extreme heat as a social, political, and ecological actor in modern South Asia.
-During the COVID-19 pandemic, my research explored the politics of empathy and captivity at Seattle's Woodland Park Zoo.
+My work examines the role of heat as a social, political, and ecological actor in modern South Asia.

 You can find my writing in Anthropological Quarterly, South Asia: The Journal of South Asian Studies, as well as in an edited volume from Vernon Press entitled Lost Kingdom: Animal Death in the Anthropocene.